SarahAlholi/rasachatbot/app/data/nlu.md

 - am I talking to a bot?
 - am I talking to a human?

+## intent:give_time
+- what is the time?
+- can you tell me what time is it
+- time now
+- got the time
+- tell me the time

 ## intent:check_upcoming_holidays
 - I would like to know about events for this month
 - Show me this month's holidays